 Want to see what a gorgeous profile can do for your business?
 Well, I searched “Vermont wedding planning” and looked at the results.

 Note that the first three results are ads.
 Blech.
 Then results 4 to 6 are listings sites.
 And then we get to the map.

 Harlow & Dahlia Events wins the top spot in the map thanks to Google Business Profile – a full 3 positions higher than their organic website result.
 And it’s a straight-up fact of digital life.
 The higher you’re listed, the more clicks.
 Had their GMB profile not been as impressive, someone else would take that spot.

 And when the map is clicked, it looks like this:

 Pretty compelling, right?
-That’s the power of Google My Business for event planners.
+That’s the power of Google Business Profile for event planners.
 And yes, we focus on the exact same stuff as event planning software.
 SEO matters for every business.
 And it matters for yours.